exercism/research_experiment_1/exercises/javascript-1-a/README.md

-## Introduction

-This is Part 1 of our research into differences in the ways in which people write JavaScript.
-This exercise should take 10-15 minutes for a programmer who is proficient in JavaScript.
-There is no right or wrong way to approach it - just do what feels the most natural to you.
-Feel free to use books, Google or Stack Overflow, just like you would if you were programming normally, but please don't actively look for a solution to the problem as this will negatively affect the research.

 ## Instructions

 You're a magician and you handle a deck of cards.
 In order to correctly execute your magic trick, you need to be able to _move_ a card from one position to another position.
 That is, you need to be able to `rearrange` the deck.
 Naturally, you want to be able to move cards in _both directions_, and be able to say "from the top of the deck" or "from the bottom of the deck".